KTH/node-api/README.md

 # Node-api

 _This is specifically written for the `coding-interview` branch.
-See the `master` branch for a general introduction of the repository._
+See `master` branch for a general introduction of the repository._

 ## Instructions

 Make sure that the [Prerequisites](#prerequisites) are met, follow the steps in [Setup](#setup), and try out the application in [Getting started](#getting-started).
 Finally, try to solve the assignments in [Assignments](#assignments).

-- Spend 1–2 hours on the assigments.
-You don’t need to finish all of them.
 - Please use at least one commit per assigment.
 - Add comments where needed.
 - Update tests if necessary, and feel free to add addtional tests.
-- Share the repository with the KTH representative.

 If you run into problems, see [Troubleshooting](#troubleshooting).
-Contact the KTH representative if you have any questions.

 ## Prerequisites